pancho-dev/pancho-dev/content/posts/home-lab-automation-secrets.md

 Using a password manager can be handy for those hobbyists who run home labs or cloud resources for personal purposes.
 In my case I was already using Bitwarden Password manager for personal secrets management so I integrated to my personal projects, without incurring in extra costs or setting up something else which requires maintenance.
 A password manager could be used in an enterprise environment for automation purposes using shared secrets among users, however the level of control over the secrets probably is not the best fit as there are better solutions for enterprise environments like AWS Secrets manager, Google cloud Secret manager, Hashicorp vault in either enterprise version or open source, or Azure Key Vault.
 These solutions offer features better suited for enterprise use and finer grained control over secrets.
 Back to personal use I am very happy with the solution, as I used to copy the passwords or a hardcoded files for environment variables or just kept them hardcoded in the code.
 This solutions allows me to keep the secrets safe outside of the code and files and it's ephemeral to runtime whenever used.

+This last example restores the backup of a container as an image not the container itself.
+So in this case the import will create a new image named `testimage:new` that will have all changes that testcontainer had, however the new container needs to be started with the new image in order to run it.

+I would recommend to use `docker save` and `docker load` instead of `docker export` and `docker import` following some recommended practices.
+This is not a hard "no" to use export, but in my case I always like to keep images and containers as immutable as possible and leave configurations outside of the container, this helps with reusability